If you would like to donate to our Orange Shirt Pin Program, fill out the form below.

 With your minimum $150 sponsorship, AO will provide the Beaders:

-- workshops teaching Indigenous peoples the art of beadwork
+Workshops teaching Indigenous peoples the art of beadwork

 This skill set can then be used to bead other items and allow individuals to start their own micro-business.
 Through AO’s sponsorship program once the orange shirt pins are complete, we will purchase them from the artist to help kickstart their new business.
-As we expand this program and once, we receive enough donations AO will build and launch our own selling platform to help kickstart many thousands of Indigenous micro-businesses across the country.
+As we expand this program and once we receive enough donations, AO will build and launch our own selling platform to help kickstart many thousands of Indigenous micro-businesses across the country.

-We’re happy to be providing local Indigenous beadwork to the community through donations to AO.
-It’s difficult to purchase authentic Indigenous beadwork through larger distributors like Etsy.
+it’s difficult to purchase authentic Indigenous beadwork through larger distributors like Etsy.
 When you purchase through a large distributor you often don’t know where the item is coming from.
 This is why we saw the importance of providing Indigenous people the opportunity to create their own beadwork business through an organization where donations will be going back to the local Indigenous community to help them grow their businesses.
 When you purchase through other distributors you are not aware of where the proceeds are going.
 However, when donating to Anishnabeg Outreach you are directly contributing to a local outreach centre providing healing services and programs to the Indigenous community.

 If you have any questions, feel free to email us at email@example.com or call us at +1 519-208-5333.